 - Reader's Guide Retrospective - reflects the history of the United States in the 20th century

-- Google Scholar (access via the library's web site only) is a large search engine that finds information on the web and provides links to full-text articles to which the Carleton Library subscribes, or to articles made freely available by publishers, professional societies, preprint repositories, etc.
+Search Google Scholar - access is via the library's web site; it is a large search engine that finds information on the web and provides links to full-text articles to which the Carleton Library subscribes

 - Remember to login first if you are searching from 'off campus'